Cluster structures via representation theory: cluster ensembles, tropical duality, cluster characters and quantisation: Indices and coindices

 \end{proposition}

-\begin{remark} It is crucial in the above that we use \(\Kgp{\addcat{\cC}}\) and not \(\Kgp{\cC}\) as the domain: indeed, the index and coindex are \emph{not} additive on conflations in general.
+\begin{remark} It is crucial in the above that we use $\Kgp{\addcat{\cC}}$ and not $\Kgp{\cC}$ as the domain: indeed, the index and coindex are \emph{not} additive on conflations in general.
 Which conflations they are additive on is an important and non-trivial question, considered by the second author and others in \cite{FGPPP}.
-For completeness in our very general setting, we record the following proposition (without proof). \end{remark}
+We return to this question ourselves in Proposition~\ref{p:beta-add-confl}. \end{remark}